Why Get Baptized?

 In that day it shall be said to Jerusalem: “Do not fear; Zion, let not your hands be weak.
 The Lord your God in your midst, the Mighty One, will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing.”

-Not only is there joy in heaven over every repenting sinner, but Zephaniah tells us that God Himself rejoices in song over His people!
-The truth is we have the ability to make heaven rejoice, and stepping into the waters of baptism to make a public commitment to Jesus is bound to bring melodies of joy to the heavenly courts.
+Not only is there joy in heaven over every repentant sinner, but Zephaniah tells us that God Himself rejoices in song over His people!
+The truth is, we have the ability to make heaven rejoice, and stepping into the waters of baptism to make a public commitment to Jesus is sure to bring melodies of joy to the heavenly courts.